| |

 doorway has itself been bricked up.

-could do such a thing is completely beyond my
+people who could do such a thing is completely beyond my

 understanding.
 I haven't come across many incidents of